nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 It will reject the input provided by the user if the `argument` is empty or contain characters such as `/` or ` \| ` or if the argument contains spaces in between.
 If the argument is not rejected, it will return and construct a new CreateCommand object with argument as the parameter to be created.

-For example: user input: `create bedroom1`. `prepareCreateCommand(bedroom1)` will return a new CreateCommand object to be executed to create the location `bedroom1` in the LocationList.

 #### Sequence Diagram for `remove`